 - Separation anxiety – Students experiencing separation anxiety may feel excessive fear or worry about being separated from home or important people in their lives as they head to college.
 This may be an experience they have in freshman year, but can recur with each semester or each time they leave home.

 - Test anxiety – Students may experience strong fear and anxiety when preparing for an exam, midterm, final or project.
 They may also experience test anxiety when taking the exam, or even simply thinking about it.

 Difference between healthy stress and unhealthy anxiety in college

 While it is a natural part of daily life to feel stressed from time to time, persistent and excessive anxiety can impair students’ daily functioning and happiness.
 With low levels of stress students are able to overcome difficult emotions and feel better in a short amount of time.
 Likewise, some stress before an upcoming exam or interview can actually help students perform better.
 Unhealthy anxiety is pervasive, persistent, and excessive.
 It affects the individual more days than not, and for most of the day.
 This may be the time to seek professional guidance.

-What factors contribute to anxiety in college?
+Contributing factors to anxiety in college

 Academic, career, personal, family, and financial stressors can contribute to anxiety in college.
 Because anxiety and depression often occur together, some of the same factors that affect college anxiety may also affect contribute to college depression.

 - Grades and exams – Grades and exams are one of the most common stressors for college students.
 The pressure to earn good grades can be overwhelming, especially when you are juggling clubs, a part-time job or internship, and a social life.

 - Being away from home – Learning how to live independently at college can be a challenge.
 You may feel lost without the guidance of loved ones or you may feel uneasy or isolated without their comforting presence.